Aydon Castle Cottage

 - Typical arrival day: Friday during high season with the additional option of Monday outwith this period.
 More flexible arrangements may be considered on request.

 - Arrival time: 4pm

 - Departure time: 10am

-"Take a journey back through time at Aydon Castle, or enjoy a simple picnic in the orchard garden - literally a hop, step and a jump from the cottage."Sue, Crabtree & Crabtree
+"Take a journey back through time at Aydon Castle, or enjoy a simple picnic in the orchard garden - literally a hop, step and a jump from the cottage."Angie, Crabtree & Crabtree